DecipherNow/synonyms/README.md

 ### With Docker

-For quickest results, we can use the prebuilt image on Docker Hub:
+For quickest results, we can use the prebuilt image (38 MB) on Docker Hub:

 ```{bash}
 docker pull deciphernow/synonyms